-Not only are they a highly credible source, they likewise have a disproportionately high chance of converting.
+Not only are customers a highly credible, impartial source, opportunities introduced through this channel have a disproportionately high chance of converting.

 “9 out of 10 people say they trust what a customer says about a business more than what that business says about itself.”The Importance Of Testimonials